How The Butcher’s Daughter’s Founder Made Her Name in the Tricky Restaurant Business

 “When we opened the Mexican restaurant, we really didn't know what we were getting into.
 We kept saying if we had known, maybe we wouldn't have taken the space.
 But we managed to triumph in the end, and because I went through all that, I really evaluate a space before I take it now.
 I have an expert take a look at it and do all the research.
 Those learning experiences are really good.”

 “It is definitely easier out here [in Venice] than in New York.
 In New York, when I’d just moved there, I remember I couldn't even go to sleep at night.
 I was so excited about everything I'd seen and experienced.
 The energy of the city always pushes you to keep going, so it’s hard to turn off.

-“I made my old apartment on the Bowery a sanctuary, so when I entered, you would have to make yourself turn off.
-You would light some candles and separate that energy, but it is still hard.
+“I made my old apartment on the Bowery a sanctuary, so when I entered, I would have to make myself turn off.
+I would light some candles and separate that energy, but it is still hard.
 Here, the people and the vibe are so different.
 The weather is just beautiful every day and I live by the ocean.
 I don't have a hard time turning off out here, and where I am in my life right now I purposefully make a point to do that.”